amritlamsal123/developer_associate/README.md

   * can have different partition key and/or different sort key.
   * requires additional throughput for the index specifically
   * max 5 per table
+#### How many secondary indexs are allowed per table
+  * 10 ( 5 local and 5 global) per table.
+#### How can you increase your DynamoDB secondary index limit in a region?
+  * DynamoDB does not allow secondary index limit increase
+#### Conditional Writes
+  * Conditional writes are helpful in cases where multiple users attempt to modify the same item.
+#### Data types that can be indexed in DynamoDB table?
+  * Number, String, Binary and Boolean can be used for sort key element of the local secondary index.
+  * Set, list and map types cannot be indexed
+#### What is maximum limit of size of an item collection in DynamoDB?
+  * 10 GB
+#### What is smallest amount of reserved capacity that can be purchased for DynamoDB?
+  * 100
+#### KeyConditionExpression parameter
+  * expressions can be used as part of the Query API call in DynamoDB to filter results based on values of primary keys on a table using KeyConditionExpression parameter.
+#### DynamoDB  stores from 1 byte upto 400KB; S3 stores upto 5TB
+#### There is no limit on number of attributes an item can have in DynamoDB
+#### DynamoDB API
+  * CreateTable
+  * DescribeTable
+  * ListTables
+  * UpdateTable
+  * DeleteTable